Quick links: help overview · MacVim reference · quick reference · commands index · user manual · reference manual

 endclass

-class the class name must be prefixed: OtherThing.ClearTotalSize().
-To use
+class, the class name must be prefixed: OtherThing.ClearTotalSize().
+Also,

 Just like object methods the access can be made protected by using an